-A pre-proposal meeting and/or site visit is scheduled for this project on March 2, 2023.
+A pre-proposal meeting and/or site visit is scheduled for this project on January 16, 2025.

-This is a mandatory meeting; therefore, all Proposers are required to attend if they intend to submit a proposal.
-Proposals received from Proposers who do not attend this mandatory meeting will not be considered and will be returned to the Proposers unopened.
+This is a non-mandatory meeting; therefore, all Proposers are not required to attend the meeting if they intend to submit a proposal.

-Questions and requests for clarification regarding this Request for Proposal must be directed to the email listed below.
-The deadline for submitting such questions/clarifications is 5:00 p.m.
-March 9, 2023.
+Questions and requests for clarification regarding this Request for Qualifications must be directed to the email listed below.
+The deadline for submitting such questions/clarifications is 5:00 p.m. on January 29, 2025.
 An addendum will be issued no later than seventy-two (72) hours prior to the proposal due date to all recorded holders of the RFQ if a substantive clarification is in order.